 Servant >> Example of God’s people >>

 those outside the Church.
-We want to put our best foot forward so they
+We want to put our best foot forward so no one gets the wrong idea about us.
+People judge us based on first

-we show them this, and that is how they will remember us.
+we show them.
 In the future we

-things of God, and hopefully lead many to Christ.
-To set a good example in
+salvation, and hopefully lead many to Christ.

 (62f) Paradox